slaclab/FACET2-Bmad-PyTao/README.md

 # FACET-II (start-to-end) S2E Simulation Toolkit

-This repository contains utilities, Jupyter notebooks, and configuration files used to perform start-to-end (S2E) simulations of the [FACET-II](https://facet-ii.slac.stanford.edu/) particle accelerator beamline, a US Department of Energy National National User Facility.
+This repository contains utilities, Jupyter notebooks, and configuration files used to perform start-to-end (S2E) simulations of the [FACET-II](https://facet-ii.slac.stanford.edu/) particle accelerator beamline, a US Department of Energy National National User Facility which hosts hundreds of users a year.
 The core workflow uses [IMPACT-T](https://github.com/impact-lbl/IMPACT-T) for beam generation and low energy transport, [Bmad, Tao, and PyTao](https://www.classe.cornell.edu/bmad/) for most of the beam transport through the kilometer-long linear accelerator, and, optionally, [QPAD](https://picksc.physics.ucla.edu/qpad.html) for particle-in-cell simulations of the beam in plasma, and [openPMD-beamphysics](https://github.com/ChristopherMayes/openPMD-beamphysics) for handling beam files.
-It is intended to abstract away unecessary detail so facility users can quickly and easily run the most common types of simulations including parameter scans, constrained optimization, and jitter sensitivity analysis.
+It is intended to abstract away unnecessary detail so facility users can quickly and easily run the most common types of simulations including parameter scans, constrained optimization of both Twiss and multi-particle tracking objectives, and jitter sensitivity analysis.

 ## Installation